Self compassion and sea swimming have rewired my brain for the better.

 As you may have gleaned from my last blog post, I have found all of these in the sea…

-Today, I hope I can give you some ideas about how to navigate your own way there.
+Today, I hope I can give you some ideas about how to navigate your own way towards self compassion in these three areas.

 In facing this new challenge of stepping into the sea, and trying something new, I slowly learnt how to speak to myself differently – to encourage myself forward, stroke by stroke – with compassion rather than criticism.